 1) Review of observational user requirements

-Note 1: This stage of the RRR is described briefly in section 2.1 of this Manual.
+Note 1: This stage of the RRR is described briefly in section 2.1.

-Note 2: Regional associations examine and provide to PoCs additional detail for the compiled user requirements, taking into account the particular requirements of the Region and transboundary river basin authorities.
+Note 2: Regional associations examine and provide to PoCs additional details for the compiled user requirements, taking into account the particular requirements of the Region and transboundary river basin authorities.

 2) Review of current and planned observing systems capabilities